Founding Program Director, Doctor of Physical Therapy

 This is a full-time, 12-month, tenure-track position.
 The ideal candidate should have the following qualifications:

-- Minimum of six years of full-time higher education experience, with a minimum of three years of full-time experience in a PT education program
+- 6 years of full time higher education experience and a minimum of 3 years full-time experience in a physical therapist education program

 About The Institution